AHTC alleges that all payments totalling $33 million made to ex-managing agent are void

 AHTC added that FMSS had been paid "inflated rates", that would have been avoided had the town council retained CPG, Aljunied GRC's previous managing agent under the PAP.

-Besides Mr Low, Ms Lim, and Ms How, other defendants named are WP MP and current town council chairman Pritam Singh; Mr Chua Zhi Hon, a former member of the WP Youth Wing executive committee; and Mr Kenneth Foo, deputy organising secretary of the WP and WP candidate in Nee Soon GRC in the 2015 general election
+Besides Mr Low, Ms Lim, and Ms How, other defendants named are WP MP Mr Singh; Mr Chua Zhi Hon, a former member of the WP Youth Wing executive committee; and Mr Kenneth Foo, deputy organising secretary of the WP and WP candidate in Nee Soon GRC in the 2015 general election

 Ms Lim, Mr Chua and Mr Foo were members of the tenders and contracts committee of AHTC, which was chaired by Mr Singh.